 How can you cool down your car quickly?

 Even if your car AC is working fine, you can take some steps to increase the cooling efficiency.
-Getting in a car that’s been parked under a sun can feel awful.
+Getting in a car that’s been parked under sun can feel awful.
 Do this to cool down faster:

 1) Park under a shade: Don’t let the cabin get hot by parking under a shaded area.
 You might say that this is quite obvious, but we often forget to do it.
 Buying aftermarket window shade or curtains is also a good idea.

-2) Optimise the air vents: There are multiple AC air vents in a car but do we need them all when we are driving alone?
+2) Adjust the air vents: There are multiple AC air vents in a car but do we need them all when we are driving alone?
 Off course, you are better off just using the driver side and centre ac vents.
 Switching off the passenger and rear ac vents will considerably increase the air flow in the driver’s area.
 Also if you have dual zone climate controls then that can also be adjusted to optimize the cooling.

 3) Clear out the hot air from the cabin: When you get in a hot car, you need to try and remove the hot air from the cabin.
 The best way to do this is to crack the windows (Open sunroof also if you have that) and run the AC with outside ventilation.
 Switch back to the recirculation vent mode after the hot air is released after 2-3 minutes.
 This is the best method to use car air conditioner settings.